crashappsec/chalk/src/docs/howto-app-inventory.md

 In software organizations, people lose plenty of time asking around for information around software, because they don't have a good real-time view of what they have.
 For instance, when something breaks in production, ops people may not know what software they're looking at, and often lose time trying to figure out where the code lives and who owns it.
 Similarly, developers often would like to know what versions of their code are deployed where, especially when a bug report comes in.

-This how-to uses Chalk™ to automate this easily in five steps:
+This how-to uses Chalk™ to automate this in five steps:

 1. Load our `app-inventory` configuration
 2. Set up the Inventory web service
 3. Configure where Chalk reports get sent

 4. Automate calling docker via `chalk` in your build environment.
 5. Use it